Jassi Jaissi Koi Nahin: Development

 Jassi Jaisi Koi Nahi is also known for its remarkable campaigning and marketing done by the channel to attract a huge audience before its launch.
-The main protagonist 'Jasmeet Walia' was hidden completely from the audience in promotions although the campaigning was targeted totally on the character's uniqueness.
+The main protagonist 'Jasmeet Walia' was hidden completely from the audience in promotions although the campaigning was focused on the character's uniqueness.
 This generated a lot of curiosity among its audience to know about the character.
-This was perhaps the first an Indian Television Channel took such a big risk to keep its series protagonist under wraps and still promoting it heavily.
-The risk, however, paid off and the show opened with a bumper response on its premiere episode.
+This was the first an Indian Television Channel took such a big risk to keep its series protagonist under wraps and still promoting it heavily.
+The risk paid off and the show opened with a bumper response on its premiere episode.
 The TV show was well received and it went on to run for three years.

 Reception

-The show opened with a bumper response and the ratings were very strong for the first 100 episodes.
-After that, the ratings started to dwindle and didn't pick up although the channel did not lose hope in the show.
-As soon as the protagonist goes through her makeover, the ratings shot up again and the show came back at the top spot.
-However, the ratings fell again once the main objective of the show was fulfilled.
-The show ran for some more time before going off air in early 2006.

 A special episode aired on 5 March 2005 garnered 10.9 TVR.